 Note that the practice may withhold records if the patient fails to pay for the copies but not if the patient has failed to pay a medical bill on time.
 Therefore, if a patient has a past due account for medical treatment and that patient pays for the copies, the practice must provide the records to the patient, the white paper says.

-Visit the Medical Records page on the TMA website for information about medical records access, release, consent, and copying, or delve deeper into these topics in Managing Your Medical Records, available in the TMA Education Center.
+Visit the Medical Records page on the TMA website for information about medical records access, release, consent, and copying.

 NOTICE: The Texas Medical Association provides this information with the express understanding that 1) no attorney-client relationship exists, 2) neither TMA nor its attorneys are engaged in providing legal advice and 3) that the information is of a general character.
 This is not a substitute for the advice of an attorney.
 While every effort is made to ensure that content is complete, accurate and timely, TMA cannot guarantee the accuracy and totality of the information contained in this publication and assumes no legal responsibility for loss or damages resulting from the use of this content.
 You should not rely on this information when dealing with personal legal matters; rather legal advice from retained legal counsel should be sought.
 Any legal